Ancient Rome and wine: Britannia

 Rome's influence on Britain with respect to wine is not so much viticultural as it is cultural.
 Throughout modern history, the British have played a key role in shaping the world of wine and defining global wine markets.
-Though evidence of V. vinifera vines in the British Isles dates back to the Hoxnian Stage when the climate was warmer than it is now, British interest in wine production greatly increased following the Roman conquest of Britain in the 1st century AD.
+Though evidence of V. vinifera vines in the British Isles dates to the Hoxnian Stage when the climate was warmer than it is now, British interest in wine production greatly increased following the Roman conquest of Britain in the 1st century AD.

 Amphoras from Italy indicate that wine was regularly transported to Britain at great expense by sea, around the Iberian Peninsula.
 The development of wine-producing regions in Bordeaux and Germany made supplying the needs of local Roman colonists much easier and cheaper, but in Britain, no certain evidence of an early local or provincial wine industry has been found, possibly because climate and soil conditions have not favoured its preservation.
-Remnants of amphora production at Brockley Hill, in Middlesex, have been dated to 70-100 AD, and may be explained as a sign of very short-lived local wine production, brought to an end by Domitian's edict against vine cultivation during a widespread grain famine.
+Remnants of amphora production at Brockley Hill, in Middlesex, have been dated to 70–100 AD, and may be explained as a sign of short-lived local wine production, brought to an end by Domitian's edict against vine cultivation during a widespread grain famine.
 The edict was rescinded by Probus in 270 AD.
 Investigations of the Nene Valley and pollen analysis by Brown et al confirm several viticulture sites, at least from that date.

 More than 400 artifacts depicting Bacchus have been found throughout Britain, evidence of his widespread cult as a wine-god.
 They include the great silver dish of the Mildenhall Treasure, showing the rites of Bacchus' procession and his triumph over Hercules in a drinking contest.
 In Colchester, the early capital of Roman Britain, excavations have uncovered containers identifying over 60 different types of wines from Italy, Spain, the Rhine and Bordeaux.